eddyerburgh/blog/_posts/2016-05-17-toggle-visibility-with-react.md

   content: useful article, thanks
 ---

-It's easy to toggle an element with <a href="http://api.jquery.com/toggle/" target="newwindow">jQuery</a>, or <a href="http://codepen.io/eddyerburgh/pen/PNxyrp" target="newwindow">native JavaScript</a>.
+It's easy to toggle an element with <a rel="noopener" href="http://api.jquery.com/toggle/" target="newwindow">jQuery</a>, or <a rel="noopener" href="http://codepen.io/eddyerburgh/pen/PNxyrp" target="newwindow">native JavaScript</a>.
 If you're new to the framework you might be wondering what the best way to toggle visibility with React is.
 In this tutorial we'll see how to achieve this using conditional rendering.

 ## The Theory